HarvardPL/formulog/docs/01_language_basics.md

 Formulog also has two built-in binary predicates, `=` and `!=`:

 ```
-output ok
+rel ok
 ok :- X = "hello", X != "goodbye".
 ```

 The first of these predicate is true when its arguments unify to the same term, and the second is true when its arguments cannot be unified.

 Finally, any Formulog term of type `bool` can be used in place of an atom in the rule body, as here:

 ```
-input foo(bool)
+rel foo(bool)
 output p
 p :- foo(X), X.
 ```